Del Taco: 2020s

 In October 2020, Del Taco opened its first Ohio restaurant in Columbus, Ohio.

 In September 2021, Del Taco announced it was expanding into Virginia.
 The first restaurant in Virginia was opened in July 2024 in Chesapeake.

 In the same month, Del Taco released their new rewards program app, called "Del Yeah!
 Rewards".

 On December 6, 2021, Jack in the Box announced it was acquiring Del Taco, saying the merger will cause both companies to benefit "from a stronger financial model, gaining greater scale to invest in digital and technology capabilities, and unit growth for both brands".
 The combined company will have more than 2,800 locations across 25 states.
 The acquisition closed in March 2022 for about $585 million.
 Jack in the Box previously owned Mexican fast casual purveyor Qdoba, which it divested in 2018.

 On February 27, 2025, 18 of the 19 Colorado Del Taco locations closed abruptly.
 With notice posted at each location, "We regret to inform you that effective [Thursday], all Colorado Del Taco locations are closed until further notice," the sign posted on the door said.
 "We thank you for your patronage, the memories we have created together, and wish you well."
 The 18 locations were owned by one franchisee, while the remaining Grand Junction, Colorado location is owned by a separate entity.
 On June 20, 2025, Del Taco corporate sent out a promotional email to mailing list subscribers in Colorado titled "Guess who’s coming back?
 And we’re bringing the tacos.", teasing a reopening without announcing a date.

 On October 16, 2025, Jack in the Box sold Del Taco to Yadav Enterprises for $115 million.
-The deal will finalize by January 2026.
+The sale was finalized on December 22, 2025.